Allobates femoralis: Polygyny

-Male/Male Interactions
+Male/male interactions

 Unlike females that do not show aggression under polygyny, A. femoralis males interact aggressively with other males when it comes to territorial defense.
 During the 'courtship march' when an A. femoralis male searches for an ovipostion site, the female can be intercepted by a competing male, which the female will start following.
 This leads to physical aggression between males that can last about 15 minutes, where eventually, one of the males will leave the oviposition site.
 It is suggested that visual signals play an important role in male-male aggression.

-Reproductive Behavioral Divergence
+Reproductive behavioral divergence

-Behavioral divergence is observed within in the range of A. femoralis from different localities.
+Behavioral divergence is observed within the range of A. femoralis from different localities.
 The divergence is observed in various factors, including the number of notes of A. femoralis call, the presence of cephalic amplexus, and the presence of visual components of the courtship behavior (throat display, limb lifting, circling, leg stretching).
 Researchers suggest that the process of diversification may be understood in depth through geographic variation in sexual signals.